Photo: Jules Verne Times Two / Wikimedia Commons

 The Essential Pastéis

-The pastel de nata (the extraordinary custard tart — the extraordinary crispy pastry shell, the extraordinary warm custard filling with a caramelized top, served warm with cinnamon and powdered sugar) is Portugal’s most internationally recognized food.
-The finest in Lisbon:
+The pastel de nata — the custard tart with a crispy pastry shell and warm custard filling under a caramelized top, served warm with cinnamon and powdered sugar — is Portugal’s most internationally recognized food.
+Where to have it in Lisbon:

-- Pastéis de Belém (the original — the extraordinary 1837 bakery in Belém, the recipe kept secret since the founding monks sold the recipe to save the monastery; the queue is always present but moves quickly): the most historically significant
+- Pastéis de Belém (the original — the 1837 bakery in Belém, its recipe kept secret since the founding monks sold it to save the monastery; the queue is always present but moves quickly): the most historically significant

-- Manteigaria (the Chiado shop — the finest contemporary pastéis de nata in central Lisbon, produced fresh every hour): the most convenient for hotel guests in the Chiado area
+- Manteigaria (the Chiado shop — the best contemporary pastéis de nata in central Lisbon, produced fresh every hour): the most convenient for hotel guests in the Chiado area

 The Wine Culture

-Portuguese wine has undergone extraordinary quality evolution since 2000 — the Douro Valley (Port wine but also extraordinary table wines: the extraordinary Ramos Pinto, the extraordinary Quinta do Crasto), the Alentejo (the most planted wine region in Portugal, the extraordinary José Maria da Fonseca), and the extraordinary Vinho Verde (the extraordinary light, slightly sparkling white wine of the Minho region, the most extraordinary summer wine in Europe) are all represented on any decent Lisbon restaurant list.
+Portuguese wine has undergone a remarkable quality evolution since 2000.
+The Douro Valley (Port wine, but also serious table wines from Ramos Pinto and Quinta do Crasto), the Alentejo (the most planted wine region in Portugal, home to José Maria da Fonseca), and Vinho Verde (the light, slightly sparkling white of the Minho region — Europe’s ultimate summer wine) are all represented on any decent Lisbon restaurant list.

 FAQ

 Which Lisbon neighborhood is best for a first visit?
-The Chiado/Bairro Alto area — the finest restaurants, the finest hotels (Bairro Alto Hotel, Verride Palácio, The Lumiares), the finest views (the extraordinary miradouros — the viewpoints — of Santa Catarina and São Pedro de Alcântara), and the best position for the rest of the city (15 minutes walk to the Alfama; 10 minutes to the Mouraria; tram access to Belém).
+The Chiado/Bairro Alto area — the top restaurants, the top hotels (Bairro Alto Hotel, Verride Palácio, The Lumiares), the best views (the miradouros — the viewpoints — of Santa Catarina and São Pedro de Alcântara), and the best position for the rest of the city (15 minutes walk to the Alfama; 10 minutes to the Mouraria; tram access to Belém).

 When is the best time to visit Lisbon?
-March–June and September–November: the extraordinary Portuguese spring (the extraordinary wildflowers in the Alentejo countryside surrounding Lisbon, the extraordinary light, the 18–24°C weather) and autumn (the wine harvest season, the extraordinary clarity of the Lisbon light in October).
-July–August is the hottest (32–38°C, occasionally 42°C) and the busiest — the extraordinary Sardine Festival (the Festas de Lisboa in June — the extraordinary sardine grilling in every street, the extraordinary popular festival around the feast of Santo António, the greatest urban street party in Portugal) is worth the summer trade-off.
+March–June and September–November: the Portuguese spring brings wildflowers to the Alentejo countryside surrounding Lisbon, beautiful light, and 18–24°C weather, while autumn brings the wine harvest season and the crystalline clarity of the Lisbon light in October.
+July–August is the hottest (32–38°C, occasionally 42°C) and the busiest — though the Festas de Lisboa in June, with sardines grilling in every street around the feast of Santo António, is the greatest urban street party in Portugal and worth the summer trade-off.

 Is Lisbon still affordable?
-Less so than in 2018–2020 — the extraordinary popularity of Lisbon with international travelers and digital nomads has pushed prices significantly.
+Less so than in 2018–2020 — Lisbon’s popularity with international travelers and digital nomads has pushed prices significantly.
 Hotels: €120–200/night for a mid-range boutique (was €80–120 in 2018).
 Restaurants: €20–35/person for a fine neighborhood restaurant (was €15–25 in 2018).
-The extraordinary value relative to Paris, London, and Amsterdam remains; the extraordinary value relative to Porto has narrowed significantly.
+The value relative to Paris, London, and Amsterdam remains; the value relative to Porto has narrowed significantly.